ButbkaDrug/butbkadrug.github.io/content/posts/romans-13.md

 > ¹¹Besides this you know the time, that the hour has come for you to wake from sleep.
 For salvation is nearer to us now than when we first believed.¹² The night is far gone; the day is at hand.
 So then let us cast off the works of darkness and put on the armor of light.¹³ Let us walk properly as in the daytime, not in orgies and drunkenness, not in sexual immorality and sensuality, not in quarreling and jealousy.¹⁴But put on the Lord Jesus Christ, and make no provision for the flesh, to gratify its desires.

+### DRAFT
+Last time I taught you a vocal excise.
+Did you practiced it?
+I did.
+But I have a confession to make.
+In my persue of simplicity and clarity I had to hide some truth from you.
+And now I'm afraid that I set you up for a failure.

+As I said I'm not a professional singer.
+I'm a self taught.
+I never had a training session in a real life.
+And even though I had an access to a great training program, there was a problem.
+Actually TWO big problems.

+### First problem
+First problem is that my English was not very good, by very generous estimates.
+To be honest, I did not understand more then half of what was said in explanation section.
+And those words that I did know didn't make much sense to me in the context of the lesson.

+Couch will say somethig ***
+All that I would hear *** tang *** roof of your mouth.

+I would sit in my room puzzled.
+I know what the roof is.
+House have roof.
+And I pretty sure I don't have a roof in my mouth...
+What they even mean?

+I had to rely on audio examples and simply try to replicate them.
+Basically I still had to make up my own mind of what I'm doing.
+What is the goal of the exercise.
+What is important and what it not.
+And it didn't turned out very well.

+Because I had to rely on my own judgment.
+My own wisdom if you will.
+Sometimes I would completely misjudge the exercise, and effectively create a bad vocal habit, that actually ruins my voice.
+And then I would spend weeks practicing and reinforcing those bad habits.
+With some of which I struggle to this day.

+### Second problem
+I desperately needed and didn't have someone.
+Who would guide me.
+Who would explain the meaning and goal of those exercises.
+And that was my second big problem.
+I could have avoided so many mistakes.
+I could be so much better singer.
+If only I would have a couch who would tell me how to go about certain situations and problems.
+He would spare me from unnecessary struggles and pain.